Mongolia: Economy

 Economic activity in Mongolia has long been based on herding and agriculture, although development of extensive mineral deposits of copper, coal, molybdenum, tin, tungsten and gold have emerged as a driver of industrial production.
 Besides mining (21.8% of GDP) and agriculture (16% of GDP), dominant industries in the composition of GDP are wholesale and retail trade and service, transportation and storage, and real estate activities.
 Also, Mongolia produces one-fifth of the world's raw cashmere.
 The informal economy is estimated to be at least one-third the size of the official economy.
-As of 2022, 78% of Mongolia's exports went to the PRC, and the PRC supplied 36% of Mongolia's imports.
+As of 2022, 78% of exports went to the PRC, and the PRC supplied 36% of Mongolia's imports.

-The World Bank has stated that Mongolia's development prospects are promising due to an expansion of mining and large public investment, although challenges remain from inflation, weaker external demand from China, and persistent fiscal risks due to sizable contingent liabilities.
-According to the Asian Development Bank, 27.1% of Mongolia's population lived below the national poverty line in 2022.
-In the same year, GDP per capita was estimated at $12,100.

-Mongolia's real GDP grew by 7% in 2023 due to record-high coal production, driven by strong demand from China.
-Inflation in early 2024 dropped to 7% due to lower global food and fuel prices.
-Despite a robust increase in import volumes, Mongolia recorded a current account surplus due to the sharp increase in coal exports.
-Mining sector growth is expected to continue driving GDP growth, although the International Monetary Fund predicts the current account balance will revert to a sizable deficit due to declining coal prices.
+According to the Asian Development Bank, 27.1% of the population lived below the national poverty line in 2022, and GDP per capita was estimated at $12,100.
+Real GDP grew by 7% in 2023 as a result of record-high coal production, driven by strong demand from China.
+Despite a robust increase in import volumes, Mongolia recorded a current account surplus from the sharp increase in coal exports.
+Lower global food and fuel prices resulted in a 7% drop in inflation in early 2024.
+Mining sector growth is expected to continue driving GDP growth, although the International Monetary Fund predicts the current account balance will revert to a sizable deficit because of declining coal prices.

+The World Bank has stated that expansion of mining and large public investment provide a positive outlook for development prospects, although challenges remain from inflation, weaker external demand from China, and persistent fiscal risks due to sizable contingent liabilities.
 In 2011, Citigroup analysts determined Mongolia to be one of the "global growth generating" countries, which are countries with the most promising growth prospects for 2010–2050.
 The Mongolian Stock Exchange, established in 1991 in Ulaanbaatar, is among the world's smallest stock exchanges by market capitalization.
 As of 2024, it has 180 companies listed with a total market capitalization of US$3.2 billion.
-The International Finance Corporation (IFC) currently ranks Mongolia as 81st globally in its ease of doing business scoring.
+The International Finance Corporation currently ranks Mongolia as 81st globally in its ease of doing business scoring.
 Mongolia was ranked 78th in the Global Innovation Index in 2025.